fengguang/lkp-tests/jobs/README.md

 to write complex ERB templates.
 WARNING: our code is designed to fail when loading complex ERB templates.

+## Multi-part job file

+When the job file contains several YAML documents separated by "---",

+	hash_0
+	---
+	hash_1
+	---
+	...
+	---
+	hash_N

+they'll be split into hashes

+	hash_0
+	hash_0 + hash_1
+	...
+	hash_0 + hash_N

+## Incremental Hash update

+These top level hash keys

+	a.b.c:
+	a[.b.c]+:
+	a[.b.c]-:

+are for incremental revising the preceding part in 3 cases:

+1) multi-part job: allows follow up parts to modify the base part
+2) modify contents of the "<< :" included file
+3) command line options to modify the job file

+These top level keys are accumulative everywhere:

+	mail_cc
+	mail_to
+	build_mail_cc
+	constraints
+	need_*

 ## Scripts

 If the key matches some script file in the below paths, it is treated as an